Hip Dysplasia in Dogs

 Hip dysplasia is a hereditary condition that is influenced by several environmental factors during a puppy’s growth period.
 These factors include nutrition, exercise, and growth rate.
 Photo by Picture Alliance Images / Getty Images

 Puppies who have been diagnosed with hip laxity between 10 and 18 weeks of age may benefit from a surgical procedure called Juvenile Pubic Symphysiodesis (JPS).
-This simple procedure prematurely closes a growth plate in the bottom of the pelvis.
-Closing this growth plate causes the acetabulum to cup the head of the femur more as it grows over the next 4 to 6 months, minimizing joint laxity and the development of hip dysplasia.
+This procedure prematurely closes a growth plate in the bottom of the pelvis.
+Closing this growth plate causes the acetabulum to cup the head of the femur more as it grows over the next four to six months, minimizing joint laxity and the development of hip dysplasia.
 Puppies with hip laxity who are older than 18 weeks of age are not candidates for this procedure.

 Puppies between 4½ and 10 months of age who have been diagnosed with hip dysplasia may benefit from a procedure called a double or triple pelvic osteotomy (DPO or TPO).
 In this surgical procedure, two or three cuts are made in the pelvis.
 Then the acetabulum is rotated so that it properly cups the head of the femur.